A suspicious text

 Check the textSuspicious text or call

-If a message or call feels urgent, unusual or too good to be true, pause before you click, reply or share details.
+If a text, call, email or message feels urgent, unusual or too good to be true, pause before you click, reply, call back or share details.
 Use a trusted route to check it.

 Choose the closest situation.
-If you already clicked a link or shared details, move to the relevant action guide.
+If you already clicked a link, sent money or shared details, move to the relevant action guide.

 Check the textHang up if you feel pressured.
-Contact the organisation yourself using a trusted number.
+Contact the organisation yourself using a trusted number or app.

-Go to the clicked-link guideUse these checks before clicking, replying, calling back or sharing information.
+Check the emailUse these checks before clicking, replying, calling back or sharing information.

 Scam messages and calls often create urgency.
 A real organisation should not pressure you into immediate action through an unexpected message or call.